codeByFrank/movie-recommender-mlops/README.md

 - [x] **Airflow Integration Endpoints:**
   - [x] **/train** - Trigger model training
   - [x] **/model/status** - Get current model information

+## Phase 3

+- [x] implement MLflow locally for monitoring training experiments and model registry.
+- [x] integrate MLflow to track metrics and logs in the training script.
+- [x] prepare for future transition from SQLite to a proper SQL database.
+- [x] implement automation using Airflow or another tool to collect new data and trigger model training automatically.
+- simulate new data arrival by either splitting the CSV file into multiple parts or applying random sampling on the training set.

+-[x] implement dockerization of the application components.
+    [x] create a Docker Compose file to orchestrate the Docker images.
+    [x] create a custom Docker file for the API component.

+## Phase 4
+-[x] modify the Airflow DAG to request the training endpoint of the API -[x]instead of running the Python script directly.
+-[x]implement the Streamlit application as the frontend interface for the prediction pipeline.
+-[x]ensure the API uses the best model for predictions.

 ## Dependencies